Hydrology-IFH/roger/examples/hillslope_scale/oneD_with_groundwater_boundary_condition_distributed_tutorial/README.md

-# Tutorial for the spatially-distributed 1D-model
+# Tutorial for the spatially-distributed 1D-model including a lower boundary condition

 Brief overview of the files: